lowrycode/table-tennis-league/README.md

 ![Navigation bar](readme-resources/images/nav-bar.jpg)

 The items are listed in the order of priority that the users are likely to want to visit them.
-Clicking on the league logo provides an alternative method for navigating to the Homepage - this may be preferred by mobile users who would otherwise have to expand the navigation menu.
+Clicking on the league logo provides an alternative method for navigating to the Homepage - this may be preferred by mobile and tablet users who would otherwise have to expand the navigation menu.

 The default behaviour of the *Bootstrap Navbar* is retained (i.e. the hover effects and the lighter font showing the active page).